Maritime Transport Act 1994

 You could also call this:

 If you own a ship and it causes pollution, you might have to pay for the damage.
-You can get insurance to help cover these costs.
-If someone wants to sue you for the pollution damage, they can also sue your insurer.
-Your insurer can defend themselves by saying the pollution happened because you did something wrong on purpose.
-The insurer's liability is limited to the same amount as yours, as stated in section 347.
-This does not affect your liability, and people can still sue you directly for the pollution damage.
-In this case, your insurer is the person or company that provides your insurance, as referred to in section 363 or 363A.
+You need to have insurance to cover this cost.
+If someone wants to claim for the damage, they can take action against your insurer.
+If the insurer is taken to court, they can defend themselves by saying the ship's owner was reckless.
+But the insurer cannot use other defences they might have against the ship's owner.
+The insurer's liability is limited to the same amount as the ship's owner's liability under section 347.
+This means the insurer does not have to pay more than the ship's owner would have to pay.
+You can still claim against the ship's owner for pollution damage, even if you are claiming against the insurer.
+In this case, an insurer is someone who provides insurance or financial security for the ship's owner's liability for pollution damage, as referred to in section 363 or 363A.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.